wslyhbb/vuejs-datepicker/README.md

 #### beforeDateInput

-To implement some custom styling on DateINput, you might need to add elemnt beore the DateInput.
+To implement some custom styling on DateInput, you might need to add elemnt before the DateInput.
 Similar to afterDateInput, just it is before in the html DOM.

 #### afterDateInput